 Prior to that, I had never had a haircut that got compliments.
 I loved it...when Chris styled it.
 But it wasn't an easy haircut to style on my own, so that's where the love-hate of it came in.
 When he did it, it looked great.
 But I have no skill in styling my very-wavy, hard-to-manage hair.
 It's taken me years, and it's ultimately what landed me here.

 Refinery29: Hair is such a big part of our identity.
 How do would you describe your personal relationship with your hair?

 Jennifer Aniston: There are good days and bad days — we all have them.
 On a good hair day, you feel incredible.
 But as an actor, my hair goes through so much wear and tear.
 When I'm shooting for The Morning Show, my hair is blow dried and styled with heat every single day.
-Then there's colour, too.
+Then there's color, too.
 So in my personal life, I'm not one of those people who can just walk out of the shower and let it be.

 Refinery29: You could have fooled me!
 The way your hair is styled, it always looks effortless.

 Jennifer Aniston: Oh, it all takes work.
 For me, it doesn't just happen.

 Refinery29: Many women experience hair loss or thinning, or a change in texture as they age.
 Have you noticed a change in yours over time?